 I love garlic.
 I use it in almost everything I cook usually adding a lot more than called for, sometimes even adding it to recipes that don’t call for it.
 I especially love the smell.
 I’ll admit that it can be unpleasantly disarming when it emanates from another person, but few things warm my heart like an apartment filled with the smell of cooking garlic.
 Also, don’t tell anyone, but for a couple of days after chopping raw garlic, I’ll occasionally sniff my own hands, looking for the lovely garlic perfume that won’t wash away.
-Also, it helps keep the vampires away.
 So, I’m actually kind of a freak about garlic.
-I figure it can’t hurt me, and as it turns out, it may even offer healthy help.
+I figure it can’t hurt me, and as it turns out, it may even offer healthy help beyond preventing vampiric attacks.

 Garlic’s medicinal reputation reaches back thousands of years, and modern science is beginning to discover that some of its traditional uses are more than just folklore.
 In the past decade or so, garlic has received increasing scientific attention, largely thanks to the observation that cultural groups that consume a lot of garlic–particularly in Asia and the Mediterranean–enjoy lower incidences of heart disease and certain types of cancer.
 These ailments, as we all know, strike most other populations pretty hard, and garlic (or a lack of it) may be part of the reason.